Alliance Global Partners Advisor Michael Shillin Barred from Securities Industry

 The Form U5 is the Uniform Termination Notice for Securities Industry Registration.
 Broker-dealers, investment advisers, or issuers of securities must use this form to terminate the registration of an individual in the appropriate jurisdictions and/or self- regulatory organizations.

-For Finra’s full findings see FINRA Case # 202006822610.
+For FINRA’s full findings see FINRA Case # 202006822610.

 According to his FINRA BrokerCheck report, Shillin was reportedly registered with Alliance Global Partners in Altoona, WI from 2018 until October 2020.
 Previously, he was registered with Raymond James in Chippewa Falls, WI for 4 years until he was discharged for “failure to follow firm directive regarding the payment of client CPA fees,” according to his broker report.
-He reportedly has 1 customer complaint on his broker record for allegations of misrepresentation.
+He reportedly has 37 customer complaints on his broker record for allegations of misrepresentation.

 His broker report indicates that Shillin was the owner of a private label entity for financial services called Shillin Wealth Management since May 2018.